Disney World and other major Florida tourist attractions closing ahead of Milton | KRDO

 Universal Studios Orlando

-Universal Studios Florida, Islands of Adventure and Universal CityWalk will be open until 2 p.m.
+Universal Studios Florida, Islands of Adventure and Universal CityWalk were to stay open until 2 p.m.
 Wednesday.
-That closing time is subject to change based on forecast alterations, the park said Tuesday afternoon.
 All those venues will be closed Thursday.

 Universal Volcano Bay will be closed Wednesday and Thursday, and Halloween Horror Nights at Universal Studios is canceled for Wednesday and Thursday.
 Universal’s hotels are slated to remain operational.